 Did P.E. with Joe Wicks highlight a pelvic floor issue for you?

-I applaud Joe Wicks and his effort at keeping the nation's kids moving but as a pelvic health Physiotherapist, partaking in spidermen, upside down bicycles and bunny hops with my son each morning certainly made me wonder if UK Mums were pelvic-floor-ready for this sort of shenanigans.
+I applaud Joe Wicks and his efforts at keeping the nation's kids moving in lockdown, but as a pelvic health Physiotherapist; partaking in spidermen, upside down bicycles and bunny hops with my son each morning certainly made me wonder if UK Mums were pelvic-floor-ready for this sort of shenanigans.

-His workouts are great fun and high energy; just what our little ones need to kick their day at home off.
-But if you've recently had a baby, or perhaps have older children and have ongoing pelvic health issues....perhaps these moves aren't ideal for YOU.
+His workouts were great fun and high energy; just what our little ones need to kick their day at home off.
+But if you've recently had a baby, or perhaps have older children and have ongoing pelvic health issues....perhaps these moves weren't ideal.

 You might not even be aware you have a problem, because on a day to day basis it doesn't manifest.
-But if catching stars and climbing ladders with Joe caused you to leak urine/wind/faeces, led to some vaginal heaviness or pelvic/back pain....I'd think about sitting this lesson out.
+But if catching stars and climbing ladders with Joe caused you to leak urine/wind/faeces, led to some vaginal heaviness or pelvic/back pain....this wasn't the best lesson for you.

 Too much impact, when you aren't conditioned for it can trigger these symptoms, which might not seem the end of the world here and now but know that it is a sign that all is not well with your pelvic floor function.
 Ignoring it can be detrimental to your long term pelvic health.
 Many women regard leaking as a normal or expected part of motherhood, but let's be clear on this...

 No amount of leaking, at any time in your life, is normal.
 And it's totally treatable.